samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Myths

 Stories about the gods explore their relationships with each other, with the natural world, and with the realm of mortals.
 Myths might describe familial relationships among the gods, deeds of creation, past interactions with mortals, or battles between gods and other cosmic forces.
-Given the incomprehensible nature of the gods, these myths might not actually reveal anything about the gods, but they certainly describe people’s understanding of their own place in relation to the gods.
+Given the incomprehensible nature of the gods, these myths might not actually reveal anything about the gods, but they certainly describe people's understanding of their own place in relation to the gods.

 #### Religious Practice